britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Query Message Section body {#cbor-query}

 A Query body is a map.
-Queries MUST contain the the token (2), query-name (8), query-contexts (9), and query-types (10) keys.
+Queries MUST contain the the token (2), query-name (8), context (6), and query-types (10) keys.
 Queries MAY contain the query- expires (12) and query-opts (13) keys.

 The value of the token (2) key, is a byte array of maximum length
 32. Future messages or notifications containing answers to this query MUST contain this token, if present.
 See {{cbor-tokens}}.

-The value of the query-name (8) key is a UTF-8 encoded string containing the fully qualified name that is the subject of the query.
+The value of the context (6) key is a UTF-8 encoded string containing the name of the context to which a query pertains.
+A zero-length string indicates that assertions will be accepted in any context.

-The value of the query-contexts (9) key is an allowable context expression, as an array of context names as UTF-8 encoded strings.
-The allowable context expression is evaluated in-order, as follows:

-- Context names appearing earlier in the expression are given priority over context names appearing later in the expression.
-- A context name may be negated by prepending the context negation marker 'cx--0-.' to the context name; a negated context name means the named context is not acceptable in answers to this query.
-- The special context name '.' refers to the global context.
-- The special context name 'cx--any-' means 'any context is acceptable'.

-Some examples:

-- ['cx--.inf.ethz.ch.', 'cx--any-'] means that answers in the
-  'cx--.inf.ethz.ch.' context are preferred, but any context is acceptable;
-- ['.', 'cx--.inf.ethz.ch.'] means that only answers in the
-  'cx--.inf.ethz.ch.' or global contexts are acceptable, with the global context preferred;
-- ['.', cx--0-.cx--.inf.ethz.ch.', 'cx--any-'] means that answers in any
-  context except 'cx--.inf.ethz.ch.' are acceptable, with the global context preferred.

-An empty context array in a query is taken to be equivalent to an array containing only ['.', 'cx--any-']; i.e. any context acceptable, global context preferred.

 The value of the query-types (10) key is an array of integers encoding the type(s) of objects (as in {{cbor-object}}) acceptable in answers to the query.